sr-murthy/docker-h4cf/README.md

 # docker-h4cf

-## Ubuntu based Docker container for HDF4 CF Conversion Toolkit
+## Ubuntu Docker image for HDF4 CF Conversion Toolkit

 The Docker file `Dockerfile` sources an Apt package file named `apt.txt`, which lists the Apt packages required to build the image.